Updated 4 days ago

 To view all the emails processed by specific transport rule,

-Monitor Emails Detected by DLP Policy:
+8. Monitor Emails Detected by DLP Policy

-Most organizations configure DLP policy to secure their confidential email data.
-To identify messages that matched the condition defined by Data Loss Prevention (DLP) policies, you can run the below cmdlet.
+Most organizations configure DLP policies to secure their confidential email data.
+To identify emails that triggered any DLP rules (Data Loss Prevention policies) in the past 7 days, you can run the cmdlet below.

-Top Senders and Recipient Report:
+9. Top Senders and Recipient Report

-Top domain mail flow status insights can be obtained using the Get-MailFlowStatusReport cmdlet.
+Top domain mail flow status insights can be obtained using the ‘Get-MailFlowStatusReport’ cmdlet.
 By supplying ‘Category’ value, you can get top senders and recipients reports.

 To get top mail senders report,

 The given example retrieves top mail senders and their mail count for the last 90 days.
-To view top senders for the custom period, you can use –StartDate and EndDate params.
+To view top senders for the custom period, you can use -StartDate and -EndDate params.

 To list top mail recipients report,

-This example shows the top mail recipient statistics between June 10, 2021, and June 20, 2021.
+This example shows the top mail recipient statistics between November 15, 2025, and November 30, 2025.

 To view top spam recipients,